 - Teachers can leverage technology entrepreneurship lessons to promote STEM learning motivation and engagement.

-- Teachers must me math or science certified.
+- Teachers must be math or science certified (will also consider CTE teachers)

 - Three years of full-time teaching experience in science, math, or pre-engineering disciplines.